Boarders/slick-blog/site/posts/stlc-semantics.md

 rename-∘R tt σ τ = refl
 ```

-Similarly, after we observe that weakening of the identity gives the identity, we can show that renaming preserves the identity:
+Similarly, after we observe that weakening of the identity is Ren-equivalent to the identity,
+we can show that renaming also preserves the identity up to propositional equality of terms:
 ```Agda
 ext-id : ∀ {ty Γ} → ext {Γ = Γ} {ty = ty} id-Ren ≡Ren id-Ren
 ext-id Z = refl